CellIJel/Websites/README.md

 # Morse
 Translates Text into Morse Code & Morse Code into Text.

-Second website in this repo too have a dark mode, and first to use cookies in it.
+First to use cookies in it for dark mode.

+# Rando-Git
+Will find a random GitHub Repository and provides a short description.
+(If the repo has one)

+Clear your history! :D (Button edition)